Terms and Conditions

 Sellers must ensure all toys and play equipment:

-- Are not subject to ACCC recall or safety ban
+- Are not subject to any government recall or safety ban

 - Are age-appropriate and display correct age warnings